jwuphysics/jwuphysics.github.io/_posts/2025-12-05-learning-with-llms.md

   - personal
 ---

 AI is here, and its impacts on education cannot be overstated.
 Let's put aside the issues of cheating; I assume that you *want* to learn, perhaps with the assistance of LLMs *if* they are actually helpful.
 But how can you be sure that you're not using AI as a crutch (e.g., outsourcing your thinking), versus using it to augment learning (e.g., revealing gaps in understanding, bypassing blockers that prevent learning, or tailoring education to your style)?
+In this post, I provide an analogy between learning and phase transitions in statistical mechanics, and describe recommendations and warnings on using LLMs in different learning scenarios.

 ## Introduction